JustinKerr401/JustinKerr401.github.io/To Do.md

 # To Do
-1. See if head tag is a problem
-2. Do skills section
+1. Do skills section
-3. Update resume
+2. Update resume

-# Miscellaneous
+# Miscellaneous / maybes
 - Asd personal page: showcase Power Ranking placements and marathon time
+- Add MySQLShell to projects